 Air Jordan XV: Released in 1999

-It was around this time that the Air Jordan style took a turn towards the kooky and quirky, drawing on all sorts of offbeat and bizarre references.
+Towards the end of the 90s, the Air Jordan style turned towards the kooky and quirky, drawing on all sorts of offbeat and bizarre references.
 We’re not complaining.
-We love the unique and high-impact aesthetics of the XV, which was inspired by NASA’s X-15 fighter jet while the high cushioned collar takes its lead from (rather surprisingly) moccasins.
+We love the unique and high-impact aesthetics of the XV, inspired by NASA’s X-15 fighter jet, while the high cushioned collar takes its lead from (rather surprisingly) moccasins.

 |Year first release:||1999|